MichaelMurithi/angular-playground/stock-market/README.md

 - It directly represents an individual form element in the template.
 - Used to asign initial values and validators
+- The first argument of the FormControl validator is the default value.
+- The second argument is an single validator or a array of validators.

 **Steps**: